 Most people who have used a digital mixer in the last ten years are familiar with incorporating networking technology into their audio application.
 Remote control over wireless LAN networks, proprietary audio-over-Ethernet protocols, and extensible audio networking platforms have all become relatively commonplace.
-As networking speed and reliability have increased and the underlying technology has become more affordable, transporting audio over an Ethernet cable can now offer dramatic savings of both time and money, making it more attractive than ever.
+As networking speed and reliability have increased, and the underlying technology has become more affordable, transporting audio over an Ethernet cable now offers dramatic savings of time and money, making it more attractive than ever.

 What is AVB?

 AVB (Audio Video Bridging) is an extension to the Ethernet standard designed to provide guaranteed quality of service, which simply means that audio samples will reach their destinations on time.
 AVB allows you to create a single network for audio, video, and other data like control information, using an AVB-compatible switch.
-This allows you to mix normal network data and audio network data on the same network, making it easier to create both simple and complex networks.
-It has been adopted by numerous audio companies, and more companies are adding it all the time.
+This enables you to mix normal network data and audio network data on the same network, making it easier to create both simple and complex networks.
+Numerous audio companies have adopted it, and more companies are adding it all the time.

 Audio-over-Ethernet has become increasingly attractive in Pro Audio applications especially for distribution in large-scale systems, such as those used in sporting venues, concert halls, and education institutions.
 The problem is that most solutions are proprietary, making these systems too expensive and too complex for most smaller applications.
 AVB is intended to change that by providing an open source collection of IEEE standards available for use by the pro audio market and its manufacturing community.

 AVB networking offers several features that make it ideal for audio applications: